In My Father's Den (film): Awards

 The film won the Fipresci Prize at the 2004 Toronto International Film Festival, the Mercedes Benz Youth Jury Prize at the 52nd San Sebastián International Film Festival in Spain in the same year, the Special Jury Prize at the Seattle International Film Festival in 2005 and the Grand Prix at the 2005 Festival du Film Britannique de Dinard.
 It became one of the top 10 grossing New Zealand films.

 Critical reaction

-The website rottentomatoes.com, which compiles mostly North American reviews, gives the film a 100 per cent "fresh" rating, meaning consistently positive reviews, and with an average rating of 7.2 out of 10.
+The website Rotten Tomatoes, which compiles mostly North American reviews, gives the film a 100 per cent "fresh" rating, meaning consistently positive reviews, and with an average rating of 7.2 out of 10.
 The latter figure is the average from seven reviews.
 The film also garnered acclaim in many publications.
 A reviewer for The Australian described the film as "one of the best films I have ever seen".
-Meanwhile, Empire described that "director Brad McGann reveals great skill and bravery in the way he brings the story's insular world to life".
+Meanwhile, Empire determined that "director Brad McGann reveals great skill and bravery in the way he brings the story's insular world to life".